CliMA/EnsembleKalmanProcesses.jl/docs/src/ensemble_kalman_sampler.md

 ### Solution

-The solution of the ensemble Kalman sampling algorithm is a Gaussian distribution, whose mean and covariance can be extracted from the ''last ensemble'' (i.e., the ensemble after the last iteration).
+The solution of the ensemble Kalman sampling algorithm is a Gaussian distribution whose mean and covariance can be extracted from the ''last ensemble'' (i.e., the ensemble after the last iteration).
 The sample mean of the last ensemble is also the "optimal" parameter `θ_optim` for the given calibration problem.
 These statistics can be accessed as follows:

 ```julia